jonatan-ivanov/develotters-blog/content/clamshell/_index.md

 author: "Jonatan Ivanov"
 ---

-ClamShell posts are summaries about what happend recently (news) and things (tools/articles) I found interesting.
+ClamShell posts are summaries about what happened recently (news) and things (tools/articles) I found interesting.